vmaatta/django-dynamicsites-lite/README.rst

  * 301 Redirects to canonical hostnames
  * A site may have its own urls.py and templates
  * Allows for environment hostname mappings to use non-production hostnames (for use in dev, staging, test, etc. environments)
+ * Sites may override the main settings.py with their individual values.

 Configuration
 -------------